MapsPeople/docs/src/content/data/offline-data/offline-android.md

 MPDataSetCacheManager.getInstance().getSyncSizesForDataSetCaches(Collections.singletonList(dataSet), this);
 ```

-This is an asynchronous process, and a `MPDataSetCacheManagerSizeDelegate` is needed for getting information about progress and results.
+This is an asynchronous process, and a `MPDataSetCacheManagerSizeListener` is needed for getting information about progress and results.

 </mi-tab-panel>
 <mi-tab-panel id="kotlin">